To be in good standing as a Registered Student Organization (RSO) with the Student Involvement Office (SIO), each organization must:

 Student Organizations and use of SIO advertising and recreational supplies

 • Student organizations in good standing have the ability to reserve and check out advertising and recreational supplies from the Student Involvement Office.
-Students may email the SIO at involveu@owu.edu or visit the SIO circle desk on the first floor of Hamilton Williams Campus Center to reserve or check out these supplies.
+Students may email the SIO at involveu@owu.edu or visit the SIO information desk on the first floor of Hamilton Williams Campus Center to reserve or check out these supplies.
 All supplies are available on a first come, first served basis and the Student Involvement Office cannot guarantee the availability of supplies.

 • Student organizations may use these supplies for no more than 3 business days and the supplies must remain in Hamilton Williams or on the JAYwalk (weather permitting).